littlebenz/benz/README.md

 ## Fire Mage

-### TODO
+### List of Features (not everything is included here)

 - [ ] Alter Time Logic

-- [ ] Fake cast.
+- [x] Fake cast.
 Add in logic to count when the enemy team is trying to interrupt at what % and try to fake cast -10% minus that.

 - [ ] Better time CC around goes